mlabbe/nativefiledialog/README.md

    - It errors out if Zenity is not installed on the user's system
    - This backend's process exec error handling does not gracefully handle numerous error cases, choosing to abort rather than cleanup and return.
    - Unlike the other backends, the Zenity backend does not return implied extensions from filterlists. [#95](https://github.com/mlabbe/nativefiledialog/issues/95 "Issue 95")
- - On Haiku, a `BApplication` is required to spawn a window.
-In the examples this is done with some #if's.
+ - On Haiku, the file open dialog either shows only allowed files or all files, which is chosen at build time.

 # Copyright and Credit #